James H. Davis (congressman): Populist and Democrat

 He was elected judge of Franklin County, Texas in 1878 as a Democrat.
 At the time he was the youngest county judge in Texas.
 Subsequently, he studied law, was admitted to the bar in 1882 and commenced practice in Mount Vernon, Texas.
-Later, he engaged in the newspaper-publishing business, buying the Mount Vernon-Franklin Herald and was President of the Texas Press Association from 1886-1888.
+Later, he engaged in the newspaper-publishing business, buying the Mount Vernon-Franklin Herald and was President of the Texas Press Association from 1886 to 1888.

 Although he was a passable writer, his real talent lay in oratory.
 He campaigned for John Ireland, who was elected Governor in 1884, and Davis became a lecturer for the state Farmers' Alliance that same year.
 Davis became one of the foremost attractions on the alliance speakers' circuit through his verbal assaults upon such opponents as banks and corporations.
 During the 1880s he was tagged "Methodist Jim" for the fervency of his address.
 He was neither a Methodist nor a preacher, but a lifelong member of the Disciples of Christ.

 When President Grover Cleveland blamed the Democratic party's support of the coinage of silver for his failure to win the presidency in 1888, Davis left the party.
 He also sold the Franklin Herald and in 1889 founded the Sulphur Springs Alliance Vindicator.
 He campaigned for Democrat Jim Hogg in his gubernatorial bid in 1890 because the Farmers' Alliance endorsed him.
 Thereafter, Davis cast his fortunes with the People's Party (commonly known as the Populists).
 He was one of only five lawyers to participate in the founding convention of the People's party in Cincinnati in 1892, where he served on both the executive and platform committees.

 He received the nickname "Cyclone" from an 1894 debate with Kentucky Attorney General Watt Hardin.
 According to an Associated Press reporter, Davis so demolished his opponent that only one sweep of the "Texas Cyclone" was sufficient cause for Hardin to cancel the remaining scheduled debates.

 Cyclone Davis was an unsuccessful Populist candidate for Attorney General of Texas in 1892 and he was influential in the formation of the People's Party, serving as organizer and committeeman from 1892 to 1900.
 He ran for Congress as a Populist candidate for election in 1894, but he was defeated.
 He declined the appointment as Superintendent of Agriculture for the Philippines in 1914.
 He was elected as a Democrat to the 64th United States Congress (1915–1917) defeating incumbent Democrat Daniel E. Garrett of Houston.